 - If a person carries a variant that causes them to drink more, it's like a "natural experiment"

-- Comparing carriers of different genes gives a causal link, not just a statistical correlation
+- Comparing carriers of different genes allows estimating a causal link, not just a statistical association

 Why Does Alcohol Shorten Telomeres?

-- Alcohol is metabolized to acetaldehyde - a toxic substance
+- Alcohol is metabolized to acetaldehyde, a toxic substance

 - The radicals damage DNA, including telomeres